Port Meadow, Oxford: Development

-From 2012, the Oxford University Estates Directorate, with the help of Longcross, have been developing the one-hectare Castle Mill site (400 m × 25 m) between the Cripley Meadow Allotments and the railway tracks, close to the southern end of Port Meadow, as extensive student accommodation.
+From 2012, the Oxford University Estates Directorate, with the help of Longcross, have been developing the 2½ acre (one-hectare) Castle Mill site between the Cripley Meadow Allotments and the railway tracks, close to the southern end of Port Meadow, as extensive student accommodation.

 The development was controversial, since the four to five storey blocks overlook Port Meadow.
 Campaigners warned of damage to views of Oxford.
 There has been an online petition and a "Save Port Meadow" campaign was established in December 2012.

 Concerns were raised by the Oxford Preservation Trust and the Green Party.
-Anger was caused even among members of Oxford University.
+The Oxford Times reported that "senior university members" were angry about the development, and that the impact had taken time to be realised.
 The development was likened to building a "skyscraper beside Stonehenge".
 In February 2013, Oxford City Council entered negotiations with Oxford University to reduce the height of the buildings by two storeys.
 On 7 May 2013, the Campaign to Protect Rural England applied to the High Court for judicial review of the decision to grant planning permission on the grounds that requirements for a full Environmental Impact Assessment (EIA) were not met.

 In 2016, Oxford University proposed an array of mitigating techniques, including cladding and horizontal beams to "break up the vertical façade".
 Later, changes were made to the buildings in an attempt to reduce their visual impact.

+Popular culture

+Theo Faron, the main character in P. D. James's 1992 dystopian novel The Children of Men walks across Port Meadow to reach the village of Binsey.
+Port Meadow figures as the site of a disputed housing development in the episode A Generation of Vipers of the Lewis TV detective series.